Eva Vivalt: Academic career

 Vivalt is known for her work on the external validity of impact evaluations.

+As a basis for this work, she built a large database of impact evaluations in global development.
 She found that most development interventions cannot be distinguished from one another in terms of the impacts that they have on a particular outcome and that effect sizes greatly vary within a particular intervention-outcome combination.

-Her work in this area has been cited by Angus Deaton and other leading economists and has entered the public discourse.
-She is also considered an expert on evidence aggregation and the use of Bayesian hierarchical models and is known for her work on metascience.
-She is currently an Assistant Professor of Economics at the University of Toronto.
+Her work in this area has been cited by Angus Deaton, Lant Pritchett, and other leading economists and has entered the public discourse.

 Other activity

 In 2019, together with Stefano DellaVigna and Devin Pope, Vivalt launched Social Science Prediction Platform, a tool that enables researchers to forecast the results of ongoing studies in the social sciences.
 Her research on impact evaluation has been covered by The Washington Post, Vox, The Atlantic, and other publications.

 Vivalt is a member of Giving What We Can, a community of people who have pledged to donate 10% of their income to the world's most effective charitable organisations.